Are you eligible?

 Additionally, we require patients to undergo a follow-up with our dietitian and counselor after surgery.

-Finally, we encourage patients to join ongoing bariatric resources support groups of other BMCC patients.
+We encourage patients to join ongoing bariatric resources support groups of other BMCC patients.
 You are not alone in your journey, and our support groups offer patients a strong system of help, motivation, and additional resources.
 We’ll also do events with each group, such as a guided group grocery store tour to help you craft a low-fat, protein-rich diet that will enable you to maximize your health.

-Dr. Joshua Long headshot
+Meet your Bariatric Physician Dr. Joshua Long